fornit1917/jobby/README.md

 ### Enqueueing Tasks

-Use the `IJobbyClient` service to enqueue tasks (available via DI in ASP.NET Core or from `JobbyServicesBuilder` otherwise).
+Use the `IJobbyClient` service to enqueue tasks (available via DI in ASP.NET Core or from `JobbyBuilder` otherwise).

 #### Single Task